AustralianBioCommons/how-to-guides/genome_assembly/hifi_assembly.md

 1. Search for the ```Concatenate datasets tail-to-head``` tool in the Galaxy Australia browser interface (step 1 in **Fig S3**).
 2. Select the tool from the search results (step 2 in **Fig S3**).

-{% include image.html file="hifi_assembly/figS3.png" caption="Fig S3.
+     {% include image.html inline=true file="hifi_assembly/figS3.png" caption="Fig S3.
 Search for and open a tool using the Galaxy Australia interface."%}

-{:start="3"}
 3. In the tool menu, select the first FASTQ data set (step 3 in **Fig S4**).
 4. Insert additional FASTQ data sets by selecting the ```+ Insert Dataset``` button (step 4 in **Fig S4**).
 5. When all data sets are selected, press ```Execute``` (step 5 in **Fig S4**).

 {% include image.html file="hifi_assembly/figS4.png" caption="Fig S4.
 Select data sets and execute the Concatenate datasets tool."%}

----